What is Cannabidivarin (CBDV)?

-Cannabidivarol or CBDV is another name used to refer to one of the cannabinoids in the class of Cannabidiols, known as Cannabidivarin.
-It is one of the non-psychoactive cannabinoids found within Cannabis sativa.
+Cannabidivarin, or CBDV, is one of several different plant chemicals within cannabis that falls under the class of the major cannabinoid Cannabidiol (CBD).
+It is one of the non-psychoactive cannabinoids found within (mainly) Cannabis sativa.
 Being a non-psychoactive agent, it is not capable of producing an effect on the mind or mental processes.

 By implication, it does not change brain function nor does it result in alterations in perception, mood, consciousness, cognition, or behavior.
 More so, its chemical structure does not allow it to interact with the CB1 receptors in the human brain.